PixelTheater/DodecaRGB-firmware/Development.md

 - There's a guide for developing animations in [creating animations](creating_animations.md).
 - [Development Environment Setup](Development.md#development-environment-setup).
-- Development standards andbest practices documented in [Guidelines.md](Guidelines.md).
+- Development standards and best practices documented in [Coding Guidelines](coding_guidelines.md).
 - The project has Python utilities for generating LED coordinates and visualizing the 3D model.
 For info about using them , please refer to the [Utilities README](util/README.md).

 ## C++ Firmware